chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - `opensearch_private_ips` Eg: ["192.0.2.1", "192.0.2.2", "192.0.2.2"]
 - `postgresql_private_ips` Eg: ["192.0.3.1", "192.0.3.2", "192.0.3.2"]

-## On Premise Setup with AWS Managed Services.
+## On-Premise Setup with AWS Managed Services.

 ### Prerequisites

-- Follow the Prerequisites for On Premise deployment.
+- Follow the Prerequisites for On-Premise deployment.
 Click [here](https://docs.chef.io/automate/ha_onprim_deployment_procedure/#prerequisites).
 - You can exclude the creation of instances for OpenSearch and Postgresql as you will be using AWS OpenSearch and AWS RDS Postgresql.
 - Setup AWS RDS Postgresql 13.5.
 Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.
 Make sure to open the required port in Security Groups while creating AWS RDS Postgresql.
 - Setup AWS OpenSearch 1.2.
 Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to know more.